Rafaelle Souza: Club career

-In January 2014, Rafaelle was picked in the second round of the 2014 NWSL College Draft by expansion team Houston Dash.
+In January 2014, Souza was picked in the second round of the 2014 NWSL College Draft by expansion team Houston Dash.
 After playing one season, she was waived by Houston Dash, but FC Kansas City acquired her rights the following week.
-In March 2015 Kansas City announced that Rafaelle would not play in the 2015 National Women's Soccer League season as she was in training with her national team Brazil.
+In March 2015, Kansas City announced that Souza would not play in the 2015 National Women's Soccer League season as she was in training with her national team Brazil.

-Rafaelle signed with Changchun Zhuoyue of the Chinese Women's Super League in 2016, one of three Brazilian players to do so with Raquel and Darlene.
-Terms of the deals were not released, but in an interview with Globo Esporte, Rafaelle said the pay was considerably more than she could make in Brazil.
+Souza signed with Changchun Zhuoyue of the Chinese Women's Super League in 2016, one of three Brazilian players to do so with Raquel and Darlene.
+Terms of the deals were not released, but in an interview with Globo Esporte, Souza said the pay was considerably more than she could make in Brazil.
 In 2017, fellow Brazilian national team player Cristiane would join her at Changchun Zhuoyue.

-In 2022, Rafaelle joined Arsenal on a free transfer from Changchun Zhuoyue.
-She is the first Brazilian to play for Arsenal Women.
+In 2022, Souza joined Arsenal on a free transfer from Changchun Zhuoyue.
+She was the first Brazilian to play for Arsenal W.F.C.

+On 3 July 2023, it was announced that Souza had signed a two-and-a-half-year contract with Orlando Pride of the National Women's Soccer League, joining the team following the conclusion of the 2023 FIFA Women's World Cup.
+In January 2024, Souza acquired a U.S. green card meaning she would no longer occupy an international roster spot.

 International career

-Rafaelle played for Brazil's youth teams at the inaugural 2008 FIFA U-17 Women's World Cup in New Zealand and the 2010 FIFA U-20 Women's World Cup held in Germany.
+Souza played for Brazil's youth teams at the inaugural 2008 FIFA U-17 Women's World Cup in New Zealand and the 2010 FIFA U-20 Women's World Cup held in Germany.
 Her senior debut came in December 2011 as a substitute in a 4–0 win over Chile at the 2011 Torneio Internacional Cidade de São Paulo de Futebol Feminino.
 She started her first match for Brazil's senior team in March 2012, against Canada.

-In February 2015, Rafaelle was included in an 18-month residency programme intended to prepare Brazil's national team for the 2015 FIFA Women's World Cup in Canada and the 2016 Rio Olympics.
+In February 2015, Souza was included in an 18-month residency programme intended to prepare Brazil's national team for the 2015 FIFA Women's World Cup in Canada and the 2016 Rio Olympics.

-At the 2015 FIFA Women's World Cup, Rafaelle formed a makeshift center-back partnership with Mônica.
+At the 2015 FIFA Women's World Cup, Souza formed a makeshift center-back partnership with Mônica.
 They kept clean sheets in all three matches as Brazil qualified from their group without conceding a goal.
 In the second-round match against Australia, Brazil exited the competition after losing 1–0.
 Rafaelle remained in Canada as part of the Brazilian selection for the 2015 Pan American Games in Toronto.

-Rafaelle captained the Brazilian team to their 4th consecutive win in the 2022 Copa America Feminina.
+Souza captained the Brazilian team to their 4th consecutive win in the 2022 Copa America Feminina.

+In June 2023, it was announced that she would captain Brazil in the FIFA Women's World Cup in Australia and New Zealand.

+On 1 February 2024, Souza was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

+On 2 July 2024, Souza was called up to the Brazil squad for the 2024 Summer Olympics.